Diamond Jubilee: Cameron praises 'magnificent' Queen

 The Queen became monarch on 6 February 1952, on the death of her father, George VI.

-The prime minister at the time was Sir Winston Churchill.'Thank you'
+The prime minister at the time was Sir Winston Churchill.

 The Diamond Jubilee will be marked by several events in the coming months, with the main celebrations taking place in June.

 Mr Cameron said: "Today is a day to pay tribute to the magnificent service of Her Majesty the Queen.